Name – Cordyceps mushroom

 17. Lower cholesterol levels due to cordycepin in mushrooms

-Cordycepin, present in C. militaris acts as a natural hypolipidaemic agent which reduce total cholesterol (TC), triglycerides (TG), and low-density lipoprotein cholesterol as well as LDL-C/HDL-C (high-density lipoprotein cholesterol) and TC/HDL-C ratios.
+Cordycepin, present in C. militaris acts as a natural hypolipidaemic agent that reduce total cholesterol (TC), triglycerides (TG), and low-density lipoprotein cholesterol as well as LDL-C/HDL-C (high-density lipoprotein cholesterol) and TC/HDL-C ratios.
 Therefore, cordycepin of C. militaris regulates lipid profiles (29).

 18. Healthy heart due to adenosine in Cordyceps mushrooms